2025 Ohio Education

 How Ohio funds public schools - trends over time chart

-Source: Ohio Legislative Service Commission, Historical Revenues and Expenditures, Table 2.
+Source: Ohio Legislative Service Commission, District Historical Revenues and Expenditures, Table 2.
 Note: This chart shows K–12 education spending as a percentage of the state’s general revenue fund, lottery profits education fund, and local government fund.
 It excludes federal dollars that are included in the overall state budget (including federal funds for K–12 education).

 How Funds Are Spent Nearly 60 percent of education funding is spent on classroom instruction.
-The remainder supports administration, building operations, and support activities.
+The remainder supports administration, building operations, and other support activities.

 How Funds Are Spent: Salaries and Benefits 61 percent of public schools’ instructional expenditures are spent on salaries and 23 percent on benefits.
 Educator salaries have become a slightly smaller share of instructional spending since 2005, while benefits have remained largely consistent.